karimarttila/go/simpleserver/README.md

 Running ```dep ensure``` in the project (simpleserver) updates the [Gopkg.lock](TODO) file and creates a vendor directory (not in Git).

+I created a Git repo for this project and added it under the GOPATH in my machine.
+I also used the go get <url> to load the source code of the dependencies that I'm using (e.g. Logrus).

 TODO: Read more about dep ensure and vendor!